 How much mass gainer should you take daily to gain muscle mass?

-Depending on your current intake and the number of calories and protein you’re aiming to consume, you’ll be able to determine how much mass gainer might be best for you.
+Depending on your current intake and the number of calories and grams of protein you’re aiming to consume, you’ll be able to determine how much mass gainer might be best for you.

 Be sure to follow the instructions on the individual product for the best results.